juaneladio/metropolitano/README.md

 Main files:
 * app.html: Starting point in the application.
 It contains all the pages that are part of the application.
 * js/applicationData.js: Base information used by the application.
 It contains all the stations of the transportation system and the routes that connect the stations.
-In other scenaries (like a business with many offices) the stations are just 'locations'.
+In other scenaries (like a business with many offices) the stations are just 'locations' and the routes can be eliminated (the app is prepared for that).
 * js/applicationScript.js: JavaScript code required by the application.
 It includes the code for the interchange between pages and the dynamic generation of the pages.
 * manifest.webapp: Manifest file with the general information of the app, it's used to identify the app and the privilegies that requires in the Firefox Marketplace.

-Additional libraries: codebird.js and latlong.js
+Additional libraries: codebird.php and latlong.js

 Suggestions?
 ------------